Skip to main content

 • No alcohol or smoking allowed in natural areas

 If you have been issued a citation or summons for violation of a Natural Areas Department rules or regulation in the past you might be denied a permit.
-If your activity is not conducive to our mission or vision your permit could be denied.
+If your activity is not conducive to the Natural Areas Department mission or vision your permit could be denied.
 Should your permit be denied please feel free to call our office to inquire (970) 416-2815

 Depending on the specifics of the filming, you may need a Special Use permit or Commercial Use permit.